Concretion: Kansas pop rocks

 Kansas pop rocks are concretions of either iron sulfide, i.e. pyrite and marcasite, or in some cases jarosite, which are found in outcrops of the Smoky Hill Chalk Member of the Niobrara Formation within Gove County, Kansas.
 They are typically associated with thin layers of altered volcanic ash, called bentonite, that occur within the chalk comprising the Smoky Hill Chalk Member.
 A few of these concretions enclose, at least in part, large flattened valves of inoceramid bivalves.
 These concretions range in size from a few millimeters to as much as 0.7 m in length and 12 cm in thickness.
 Most of these concretions are oblate spheroids.
-Other "pop rocks" are small polycuboidal pyrite concretions, which are as much as 7 cm in diameter.
+Other "pop rocks" are small polycuboid pyrite concretions, which are as much as 7 cm in diameter.
 These concretions are called "pop rocks" because they explode if thrown in a fire.
 Also, when they are either cut or hammered, they produce sparks and a burning sulfur smell.
 Contrary to what has been published on the Internet, none of the iron sulfide concretions, which are found in the Smoky Hill Chalk Member were created by either the replacement of fossils or by metamorphic processes.
 In fact, metamorphic rocks are completely absent from the Smoky Hill Chalk Member.
 Instead, all of these iron sulfide concretions were created by the precipitation of iron sulfides within anoxic marine calcareous ooze after it had accumulated and before it had lithified into chalk.

 Iron sulfide concretions, such as the Kansas Pop rocks, consisting of either pyrite and marcasite, are nonmagnetic.
 On the other hand, iron sulfide concretions, which either are composed of or contain either pyrrhotite or smythite, will be magnetic to varying degrees.
 Prolonged heating of either a pyrite or marcasite concretion will convert portions of either mineral into pyrrhotite causing the concretion to become slightly magnetic.